Last updated on September 27th, 2017 at 05:44 pm

-Crispy bits of perfectly cooked chorizo, tender potatoes, and a world of flavor!
-This Potato and Chorizo Hash is a one-pan easy and delicious breakfast (or dinner)!
+This Potato and Chorizo Hash has crispy bits of perfectly cooked chorizo, tender potatoes, and a world of flavor!
+An amazing one-pan easy and delicious breakfast (or dinner)!

 Let me start by sharing with you the fact that I am not a morning person.
 Not at all!
 I’m the type of person who won’t even let small conversation happen before I have a cup of coffee in the morning.
 The concept of someone waking up at the crack of dawn feeling rested and with a happy attitude is a foreign concept to me.